This page is rather stubbly and could use some expansion. Are you a bad enough dude to rescue this article?

 If the test results are OK, hold B to power off.
 Upon booting back, the system will have its time reset to 12:00 PM.

-The same menu is present in the Zelda Game & Watch and accessed the same way, the only change being the ability to test the additional buttons the console has.
+The same menu is present in Game & Watch: The Legend of Zelda and accessed the same way, the only change being the ability to test the additional buttons the console has.

 Eject the USB-C cable.